 If you disagree with the DWP’s reasons and have evidence to show why they’re wrong, you should appeal to a tribunal.
 For example, if you have evidence:

 - you had a good reason for missing a Jobcentre appointment - for example a note from your doctor

 - you were paid the right amount - for example, payslips from part-time work

 You don’t have to have evidence to appeal, but it will give you more chance of getting the decision changed in your favour.
-Contact your local Citizens Advice if you're not sure what evidence would be helpful.

 You can’t appeal a decision about when your JSA is paid or whether it gives you enough to live on.

-You also can’t appeal if the DfC is looking into your claim because they think you’re not entitled to JSA.
+You also can’t appeal if the DWP is looking into your claim because they think you’re not entitled to JSA.
 You’ll be able to appeal once the investigation has finished and they’ve made a decision.

 Getting specialist help